Optimizing FiveM Databases: Fixing MySQL Lag with oxmysql Indexing and Slow-Query Logs

-Sync vs Async: Never Block the Main Thread
+Sync vs Async: Keeping Database Calls off the Main Thread

 ALTER TABLE player_vehicles ADD INDEX idx_citizenid (citizenid);